 In the spirit of promoting global connectivity and going beyond the university community, Cornell offers international internships in countries such as Ecuador, India, and Japan, to name a few.
 This program includes an introductory course, 7 to 8 full-time internships, and a post-engagement course.

-Cornell’s co-op program allows interns to take your skills to another level through a proven career plan.
-Undergraduate students who have completed two semesters with a remarkable academic standing may apply for the program.
+Cornell’s co-op program allows interns to take their skills to another level through a proven career plan.
+Undergraduate students who have completed two semesters with remarkable academic standing may apply for the program.
 Students may work for 40 hours per week during the fall or spring semester, with an average monthly salary of $4,686.

 Another Co-op program available at Cornell is their Engineering Cooperative Education Experience.
 During your co-op, interns can gain knowledge and skills that are relevant to industry, government, and society.
-By pursuing cooperative education, you will be able to create a career plan that enables you to make informed career decisions for the rest of your life.
+By pursuing a cooperative education, you will be able to create a career plan that enables you to make informed career decisions for the rest of your life.